-I was given my tablets and asked to change into a sarong with disposable knickers and some throw away slippers.
+I was given my tablets and asked to change into a sarong with disposable knickers and some throwaway slippers.

-They came to check my temperature and blood pressure around 4 times through the 3 hour wait.
+They came to check my temperature and blood pressure around 4 times through the 3-hour wait.

-I was given the tablets at 20 past 10 and they asked me to empty my bladder and go through to theatre at around 10 past 1.
+I was given the tablets at 20 past 10 and they asked me to empty my bladder and go through to the theatre at around 10 past 1.

 Walking into the room I was greeted by 2 friendly nurses and the surgeon and anaesthetist.

 I laid on the bed and the nurses began putting me into the stirrups and placing pads on my chest.
-The anaesthetist then began inserting the canula into my arm chatting to me the whole time about what I did for a living etc which put me at ease.
+The anaesthetist then began inserting the cannula into my arm chatting to me the whole time about what I did for a living etc which put me at ease.
 He then told me to expect a weird taste and BAM!
 That was that!